-Vitamin D and Vitamin K2 work together to produce and activate Matrix GLA Protein (MGP).
-This is an important substance, found around the elastic fibres of your arterial lining.
+Vitamin D3 and vitamin K2 work together to produce and activate a substance called Matrix GLA Protein (MGP), found around the elastic fibres of your arterial lining.
 MGP helps to protect against the formation of calcium crystals, which can lead to arterial calcification.
-Current medical opinion suggests that supplementing with vitamin D and K2 together may help to slow the progression of arterial calcification, whereas vitamin D on its own may not.
+Current medical opinion suggests that supplementing with vitamin D3 & K2 together may help to slow the progression of arterial calcifcation, whereas vitamin D on its own may not.15-16

 MK-7 – The most effective form of vitamin K2

 There are several different forms of vitamin K2, one of which is MK-7, and this is generally accepted to be one of the most effective, since it has a much longer half life (3 days) than others.
 A longer half-life means it has a much better chance of building up a consistent blood level.